nuuuwan/news_lk3_data/README.md

 Former State Minister Lohan Ratwatte and his wife Shashi Prabha Ratwatte have been granted bail today (05) by the Nugegoda Magistrate’s Court.

+Accordingly, the court set a cash bail of Rs.
+25,000 for each individual, along with two personal bonds of Rs.
+1 million each.

+Additionally, the police confirmed that the court has issued an overseas travel ban on Lohan Ratwatte.

 Lohan Ratwatte and his wife were arrested over the charges of using a luxury car illegally imported and assembled in Sri Lanka, while they had previously been remanded in custody until December 06 by the Nugegoda Magistrate’s Court.

 Police had found the luxury car in question during an inspection carried out based on information received by the police headquarters regarding a luxury car without number plates at a three-storied house in the Embuldeniya area in Mirihana, belonging to Shashi Prabha Ratwatte, the wife of former State Minister Lohan Ratwatte.